 A couple based in the US state of Florida who now face charges in relation to the case have been accused of using several local businesses to conceal illicit transactions by making them appear as legitimate trade deals.

-Eduardo Pereira and Marcia Tiago were accused in a Miami court of being the primary money launderers for Vantuir De Souza, the alleged kingpin of the organisation who is under house arrest in Brazil pending human smuggling charges.
+The couple were accused in a Miami court of being the primary money launderers for Vantuir De Souza, the alleged kingpin of the organisation who is under house arrest in Brazil pending human smuggling charges.

 De Souza is also accused of organising a human smuggling vessel that was lost at sea in November 2016, leaving at least 19 people missing and presumed dead.